 Day of Testing

-- Report directly to the Testing Center (AAB 226) at least THREE hours before the center
+- Report directly to the Testing Center (BH 226) at least THREE hours before the center

 closes.
 You do not need to make an appointment.

 - Bring your testing referral form and a school or government-issued photo ID.

 - Turn off all cell phones or other electronic devices.

 - Complete the tests, making sure that you read directions carefully and devote your